Frequently Asked Questions

 W.O.L.F. is NOT a breeding facility.
 We are committed to helping resolve the problem of tens of thousands of unwanted captive-bred wolves and wolf dogs being euthanized in shelters every year.
 Each of our animals is spayed or neutered upon joining the W.O.L.F. family unless medical reasons prevent the procedure.
 If an animal cannot be spayed or neutered, we only place that animal with an individual who has been sterilized to prevent any chances of an accidental litter.

 Do you release the wolves you rescue back into the wild?

-No. The animals we take in have all been born in captivity and do not have the knowledge they would need to survive in the wild.
-Also it would be ecologically inappropriate to release wolf dogs into wild wolf populations.
+No. Because all the animals we take in have been born in captivity, it would be inappropriate to release any of them into the wild.
+They do not have the knowledge needed to survive and be healthy in the wild, and it would be ecologically unethical to release wolf dogs into wild wolf populations.

 How big are the wolf enclosures and do they live in packs?

 Our animals live in packs of twos and threes.
 The enclosures are approximately ½ acre in size to an acre and they are built up the side of a mountain in a wooded, natural setting.
 The animals have plenty of room to run, play and hide.
 In addition to providing natural habitats, W.O.L.F. provides enrichment protocols and features to provide behavioral, intellectual, and mental stimulation.